gotchoices/MyCHIPs/doc/learn-protocol.md

 It can be generalized to the simpler case above where an invoice is requested from a direct partner.

 Now we can derive the following state diagram to describe the direct chit protocol from the perspective of a single entity.
-Note, the states for setting chits are shown right along with regular transaction chits, and depicted as:
+Notice the states for setting chits are shown right along with regular transaction chits, and depicted as:
-- Hold.pend.good, Hold.good: Settings made by our local user, and
+- Hold.pend.good, Hold.good: Settings made by our local user (tally holder), and
 - Part.good: Settings made by the remote partner peer.

 [![state-chit](uml/state-chit.svg)](uml/state-chit.svg)

 ### Chit Chain Consensus
 The last step in the diagram above refers to a consensus process.
-This is a sub-protocol by which the peers at each end of a common tally agree upon which order chits are entered onto their copies of the tally.
+This is a sub-protocol by which the stock and foil agree upon the order and content of chits entered onto their copies of the tally.
-Chit order is not particularly important from a theoretical standpoint.
+Chit order may not be particularly important from a theoretical standpoint.
-But in an actual implementation, it is very helpful.
+But content certainly is.
+So we will use a storage mechanism is called a [hash chain](https://en.wikipedia.org/wiki/Hash_chain).

 Each chit contains a hash of its other contents.
 This hash is useful for detecting if anything in the chit has changed (something we don't want to happen).

-Each chit also contains a copy of the hash for the chit preceeding it on the tally.
+Each chit also contains a copy of the hash for the chit preceeding it in a sequential chain.
 In this way, the hash of the latest chit can be compared with the same point in the chain on the other end of the tally.

-If the end hashes are the same, we can rest assured that the stock and foil contain exactly the same chit information, at least up to that point.
-This is much more efficient than trying to compare every chit on the tally individually each time.
+This *chit chain* can be thought of as a tiny blockchain, known only to the two entities who share the tally.
+When the data is kept this way, it is very easy for the two partners to verify that they have identical information, just by comparing the hash they hold for the last consensed chit on the chain.

-Manual chits can originate from either end of the tally.
+Manual chits (transactions or settings) may originate from either end of the tally at any time.
-For example, either party can unilaterally sign a chit that sends value to the other.
-Users can also assert certain settings by way of a special settings chit.

 ![use-cons](uml/use-cons.svg)